microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-permissions.md

 > [!IMPORTANT]
 > APIs under the `/beta` version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.
 To determine whether an API is available in v1.0, use the **Version** selector.

-Adds [permission](../resources/permission.md) to an existing fileStorageContainer.
+Add [permission](../resources/permission.md) to an existing fileStorageContainer.
 The application calling this API must have permission to add permissions to fileStorageContainers of the respective container type.

 ## Permissions